JeringTech/Javascript.NodeJS/ReadMe.md

 Task<T> InvokeFromFileAsync<T>(string modulePath, string exportName = null, object[] args = null, CancellationToken cancellationToken = default(CancellationToken));
 ```
 #### Description
-Invokes a function exported by a NodeJS module.
+Invokes a function exported by a NodeJS module on disk.
 #### Parameters
 - `T`
   - Description: The type of object this method will return.
 It can be a JSON-serializable type, `string`, or `Stream`.